 New Deaths: 2282

 Statistics show that 54.7% of Americans are fully vaccinated, the highest globally.
-Yet, they have the most, newest cases and deaths of any country in the world, based on information from this site.
+Yet, they have the newest cases and deaths of any country globally, based on information from this site.

 During this US visit, we won’t be visiting Minnesota.
 It will be winter there, and neither of us cares to tackle the cold, the ice, and the snow.
 Once we know more about upcoming cruises, we’ll plan another time to be in Minnesota and Nevada to visit mine and Tom’s family, which surely will be during fall, spring or summer.